-Business Process Management Systems (BPMS) are dedicated to providing support to process automation.
-Thus they play a key role in today's enterprise digital transformation and a myriad of BPMS exists.
+Business Process Management Systems (BPMS) are dedicated to providing support to process automation and play a key role in today's enterprise digital transformation.

-However, traditional BPMS are designed to serve a single organisation on premise but not for multiple organisations in a cloud environment.
-To support provision of PAaaS, it is necessary to establish the design of a new paradigm to address the open issues and challenges imposed by the need of migrating BPMS into the cloud.
+To support PAaaS, it's necessary to establish the design of a new paradigm to address the issues and challenges imposed by the need of migrating BPMS into the cloud.

-- Performance evaluation framework for Cloud-based BPMS.
+- Creating a performance evaluation framework for Cloud-based BPMS.

 - a performance evaluation framework for cloud-based BPMS and PAaaS